 To support our activities, this laboratory is equipped with modern equipment:

 Centrifugal ball MILL, sample SPLITTER, electromagnetic SIEVE SHAKER

-Precision ELECTRONIC BALANCES for determining the moisture content of the samples
+Precision ELECTRONIC BALANCES to determine the moisture content

 Miscellaneous equipment for HYDROMETALLURGICAL TESTING